jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 "extensionId" member in the metadata object of a bulk data response.

-The "rdapConformance" array for each returned data object MUST include both the "nroBulkRdap1" extension identifier and the extension identifier for the [NRO RDAP Profile](https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt) ("nro_rdap_profile_0" as of this writing).
+The "rdapConformance" array for each returned data object MUST include both the "nroBulkRdap1" extension identifier and the extension identifier for the
+[NRO RDAP Profile](https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt) ("nro_rdap_profile_0"as of
+this writing).
 In the data objects, the Bulk RDAP extension requirements MUST supersede the NRO RDAP Profile extension requirements, primarily to afford bulk data compactness.

 # Bulk RDAP URL {#bulk_rdap_url}